 The program is designed to be fun and educational for visitors and at the same time ensure a non-stressful environment for the elephants, giving them plenty of time to socialize and feed.
 As part of a small group, you’ll have the chance to dress in traditional Karen clothing and get to know the elephants while preparing food and feeding them, followed by a short forest walk to the river.
 After watching the elephants take a mud bath and play together — especially loved by young elephants — you will get to cool off while bathing them in the river.
+The day ends with a bamboo rafting trip down the river.
 This program is not physically demanding and is appropriate for families and people of all ages.
 The project helps to support the local community by buying elephant food from local farmers and employing people from the village.

 Walk with Elephants

 Tour Type: Full Day Visit

 Age Suitability: All Ages